-We weren’t totally reckless, we learned respect for the river, we learned the signs of a sunken tree that could trap you underwater, the hazardous current by the islands, and we learned to most important lesson about swimming in a river:
+We weren’t totally reckless and we learned respect for the river.
+We learned the indication of a sunken tree that could trap you underwater, the hazardous current by the islands, and we also learned to most important lesson about swimming in a river:

 Always go with the flow.
-It's too hard to swim against the current.
-If you want to cross, aim downstream, let the river push you, and take your direction where it will let you go.
+It'’s too hard to swim against the current.
+If you want to cross, aim downstream, let the river push you and take you where it will let you go.
 Watch out for hazards, keep your wits about you, but don’t fight it.
 You’ll get where you want to go, but not by the shortest route.
 It is dangerous and you will get a little muddy but that’s the joy of it.